-• Discharge from Hospital
+Discharge from Hospital

-- Before 12:00-noon the day after your surgery - Make sure that you have your prescriptions for pain medication and physiotherapy - You must have someone to drive you home - You should plan to spend a minimum of one week resting at home with regular application of ice packs or cold therapy to your shoulder - You will spend 4-8 weeks in the shoulder immobilizer brace.
+- Ensure you have your prescriptions for pain and anti-inflammatory medications before you leave the hospital. - You must have someone to drive you home. - You should plan to spend a minimum of one week resting at home with regular application of ice packs or cold therapy to your shoulder - You will spend 4-8 weeks in the shoulder immobilizer brace.
 Your surgeon will tell you when and if you are allowed to remove the brace.

-Follow-up Visits with Dr. Heard/ Buchko/ Hiemstra
+Follow-up Visits

-- Your surgeon will see you 3-4 weeks after surgery to assess your wounds, check for shoulder stiffness, and to monitor your progress.
-Additional follow-up appointments will be arranged based on your progress and/or in discussion with your surgeon. - The surgeon's medical office assistant will give you the time, date, and location of your first post-operative appointment when they call you before your surgery.
+Your surgeon will see you 3-4 weeks after surgery to assess your wounds, check for shoulder stiffness, and to monitor your progress.
+Additional follow-up appointments will be arranged based on your progress and/or in discussion with your surgeon.

+Our office will provide you with the time, date and location of your first post-operative appointment, usually included in your physiotherapy prescription email approximately one week after your surgery.